spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `embed-multilingual-v2.0`       | 768                  |

 ---

 title: Fireworks
-description: Learn how to use Fireworks models with the AI SDK.
+description: Learn how to use Fireworks models with the AI SDK
 ---

 # Fireworks Provider